Press Release The Warhol Celebrates 25th Anniversary

 10 a.m.–7 p.m.

 In celebration of The Warhol’s 25th anniversary, the museum will be open and free to the public.
 Activities throughout the day include hands-on artmaking, gallery talks and activities, live performances, and a participatory art installation created by interdisciplinary artist Alisha Wormsley.
 The Andy Warhol: Revelation exhibition will also be on view.
-Community Day is sponsored by The Benter Foundation, The Caliban Foundation, and Nova Chemicals.
+Community Day is presented by UPMC Health Plan, with additional support from The Benter Foundation, The Caliban Foundation, and Nova Chemicals.

 Andy Warhol: Revelation